DNS

 Improve Distribution

-XLT comes with some enhancements to improve the load distribution.
+XLT includes some enhancements to improve load distribution.
 To tackle the first issue, XLT can maintain a separate address resolution cache for each virtual user.
-This cache is valid for the lifetime of a virtual user’s session (i.e. one iteration).
-This somewhat softens the transition to the new IP address a bit, as the current session is still using the old IP address.
-XLT fixes the second issue by automatically shuffling the IP addresses so all IPs will be utilized equally.
+This cache is valid for the lifetime of a virtual user’s session (i.e., one iteration).
+This softens the transition to the new IP address somewhat, as the current session still uses the old IP address.
+XLT fixes the second issue by automatically shuffling the IP addresses so that all IPs are utilized equally.

 Enable these features by setting the following properties as needed: